 ‘We are here’

-Keeping record of all of those forcibly dislocated in San Francisco, another zine, “We are Here” captures dozens of narratives from Frisco natives.
+Keeping records of all of those forcibly dislocated in San Francisco, another zine, “We are Here” captures dozens of narratives from Frisco natives.

 Documenting and mapping the impact of the Ellis Act in Los Angeles